chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 The cookbook is available from the Community Site.

-A new role will be created that will be applied with the “knife bootstrap” command.
+A new role will be created that will be applied with the "knife bootstrap" command.

 # Load Balancer Role